Voter Registration In Kentucky

 Vote-by-mail & Absentee

-Kentucky offers absentee voting and voters can only vote absentee in Kentucky with an approved excuse.
+Voters can typically only vote absentee in Kentucky with an approved excuse.
+During COVID-19, all voters are eligible to vote absentee.

 Early Voting In Kentucky